authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 \[tzink\] This section was originally in the IMAP document, and assumed previously that the MUA would do all of this checking.
 Moving it to this section instead.
 But now that I think about it, maybe it *should* be in the MUA/mailstore section since the MTA doesn't know which image the MUA would prefer.\[/tzink\]

-A brand or domain owner may have multiple BIMI logos for the MUA to select from, and they are permitted to publish all of them in a BIMI DNS record.
+A brand or Domain Owner may have multiple BIMI logos for the MUA to select from, and they are permitted to publish all of them in a BIMI DNS record.
 To pick between them:

 1. Look up the DNS record for the l= tag which tells the location of the brand’s logo: